Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 # the return value is the same musicpy data structures with the effects stored
 ```

-### How audio effects are processed in the musicpy sampler module
+### How audio effects are processed in the musicpy daw module
-When you use play and export functions of the sampler, if the musicpy data structures passed in has an attribute `effects`, and is a non-empty list, then the rendered audio of the musicpy data structures will be processed by the audio effect functions of the effect instances one by one.
+When you use play and export functions of the daw, if the musicpy data structures passed in has an attribute `effects`, and is a non-empty list, then the rendered audio of the musicpy data structures will be processed by the audio effect functions of the effect instances one by one.

 Now we will talk about the predefined effect instances.